hitthemoney/krunker-editor-obj-exporter/README.md

 * Also an invalid mod path will result in no image textures loading and possibly the obj not loading as a whole.

 ## Working on
-Adding the ability to export as a zip file
+* Adding the ability to export as a zip file
+* Emmisive Textures

 ## ASSETS
 * MOD: <https://assets.krunker.io/mod.zip>